 Defects in this state are called unflagged.
 Unflagged defects are simply defects that were found by Optimization but that are not reported in your results due to your threshold configuration.
 Still, we think it is important that you be aware of those defects not reported (especially if you wanted to fix them later), so any view that hides defects due to the “unflagged” status will show a link on that view to the number of unflagged defects hidden from that view.
 If you follow that link, you can then choose to further customize the threshold level to a value that causes that defect to reappear in your results.

 One of the Optimization’s key advantages is the huge repository of performance defect checks that are analyzed, as showcased in our Performance Knowledge Base.

 Having a large depth of rules to check for defects helps us identify and correct problems that other performance systems would never find, and we must also continuously focus to deliver relevant check results.

 Because technologies and priorities change and evolve over time, we recently audited Optimization’s repository of performance defect checks.
 We removed obsolete checks, consolidated a number of related checks, and added new checks (especially around video).

 Now you will see new check rules and results in future snapshots.
 Some checks will be marked as Deprecated in historical snapshots.

 Disclaimer: As a necessary result of the defect check improvements, you are likely to see different results when comparing performance snapshots made before this release to those after this release.
 The Optimization score and number of reported issues could be different.
 While we endeavor to keep results as consistent as possible over time, we hope you also understand the ongoing need to keep our results accurate and timely with the latest advances in website performance recommendations.
 All snapshots made after this release will show consistent and comparable results.

-We hope you find these new customization tools helpful in personalizing your Optimization reports to the exact level of detail you expect.
-Over time we’ll continue to improve these tools based on user suggestions.
+We hope you find these new customization features helpful in personalizing your Optimization reports to the exact level of detail you expect.
+Over time we’ll continue to improve these features based on user suggestions.